-Tomato, Zucchini & Yellow Squash Tian: A Provençal Recipe
+Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 As a member of the Amazon Affiliate Program and other affiliate programs, I receive compensation for products sold through the affiliate links in this post at no cost to the buyer.